-3.1.2 Screening of Measures
+3.1.1 Screening of Measures

 The measures identified in the charette were first screened for applicability to the stated objectives of the project.
 During the charette, some measures were identified that were meant to address recreation objectives.
 It was later determined that any recreation benefits derived from the project would be considered ancillary to the primary objectives of restoring connectivity to historic riparian wetlands and floodplains and improving habitat for native fish and wildlife species.
-No recreation objectives and no recreation benefits were included in the Cost Effective/Incremental Analysis (CEICA).

 The non-Federal sponsor owns most of the land adjacent to the project area.
 Patterson Branch, a parcel in private ownership, was briefly considered for erosion control and potential relocation of the stream within the floodplain because it could provide additional connectivity of riparian habitat and floodplains if it was included in the ecosystem restoration plan.
 It was later determined that the cost of acquiring this parcel to include in the project was too expensive and the process too complex for a CAP project.
 This parcel was removed from consideration by the project and no benefits were calculated for this land.
+This was the only measure screened out, with the remaining measures carried forward.

-Measures that primarily provided ecosystem restoration were carried forward.
+Seven measures that primarily provided ecosystem restoration were carried forward.